A Local Community Journalism Fund: A new proposal for federal intervention (with local distribution) in America's news crisis

 Today, the Democracy Policy Network proposes a new model for how the federal government can directly and substantially address our local news and information crisis: A Local Community Journalism Fund, distributed out to every county in America, and allocated to local journalism outlets through local citizen juries.

-(1) Create a federal trust fund—The Local Community Journalism Fund (LCJF)—that would ramp up over four years to provide $10 billion annually in public funding for local journalism.
+(1) Create a federal trust fund that would ramp up over four years to provide $10 billion annually in public funding for local journalism.
 This level of funding would be enough to fund 50,000 new local reporting jobs across the country.
-The fund should be housed at Treasury and the appropriation should be mandatory rather than discretionary, meaning it would not require annual reauthorization and cannot be defunded solely through Congressional inaction.

 (2) Distribute public journalism funds each year to every county (or equivalent jurisdiction type) in America.
 We propose a $650,000 base allocation to each county, plus $35-per-resident above 20,000 residents, plus a $200,000 rural supplement, capping each county at $12 million per year.
 Counties with populations above 500,000 would be eligible for a supplemental allocation drawn from unallocated base funds, up to $27 million per year.
 The rural supplement is available to counties designated as rural under applicable federal standards and blended proportionally for counties with mixed rural and non-rural populations.

 The jury selection and administration process could be managed by local universities, libraries, or other capable public entities.
 The administrator must certify independence from all fund applicants and has no role in choosing the winner.
-Its function is purely administrative – convening and running the citizen assembly process fairly and impartially.
+Its function is purely administrative—convening and running the citizen assembly process fairly and impartially.

 (4) Set minimum standards for fund-eligible local journalism outlets.
-If a local news entity meets this standard, it can apply to receive LCJF funds and be considered by their local citizen jury.
+If a local news entity meets this standard, it can apply to receive federal funds and be considered by their local citizen jury.
 The key is to balance having enough requirements and prohibitions to ensure all applicants are sincere local journalism outlets—while not having such thick requirements as to disempower the citizen jury from deciding what forms of local journalism are most useful to the community.
-See our kit on Local News Dollars for various considerations when limiting which local entities should be eligible for public funds, including questions of: format (print, web, video), paywalls, advertising, financial transparency, and more.

 This is a billionaire-proof (and politician-proof) model that can begin to transform and repair American local news.
 Such a program would inject money into local communities, create more than 50,000 new reporting jobs, and provide a check on government waste, fraud, and abuse.
 Moreover, it would help bolster the free press and the democratic system that requires it.
 And even though the newsrooms supported are rooted locally, they could help restore trust in state, national, and international news as well by creating trusted local media infrastructure that can serve as a bridge to a broader media ecosystem across America.